- Overview and Highlights

 - Search the Collection

 Thousands of images of works in the Gallery’s collection believed to be in the public domain are available for free download through the Gallery’s website.
 Under Yale University’s Open Access Policy, anyone may use the Gallery’s open-access material without further application, authorization, or fees due to the Gallery or to Yale.

 To download open-access images, simply click the “download” link beneath the display image in the individual object record.
 To search the collection, click here.

-To request an image of a work that is not illustrated online, is under copyright, or to request digital files in sizes or formats beyond those offered through the website, you may submit an electronic request by completing our Request for Photography form (pdf) and submitting it to the Rights and Reproductions Department by fax or email.
+To request an image of a work that is not illustrated online, is under copyright, or to request digital files in sizes or formats beyond those offered through the website, you may submit an electronic request by completing our online Request for Photography form.

 Identifying Open-Access Works and Images